brandonyapel/MEAN_Appetizer/README.md

 - [ ] Leaderboard should take into account current inventory
 - [ ] Market items should be moved from an array into the database
 - [ ] Use Angular Material to layout and style your content
+- [ ] Move code into classes where it makes sense
 - [ ] Add a sell all inventory button
 - [ ] Host on Heroku
 - [ ] Each market item should have a limited inventory